hojin-kim/blog/_posts/2023-10-30-Aide-mémoire.md

 date:   2023-10-30 14:00:00 +0900
 category: math/
 ---
-This post will be updated on.
+This post may be updated continuously.

 ## Category theory
 <table>